dnl-rss/secureum-slot3-solidity201/04_versions.md

 - The type `byte` has been removed.
 It was an alias of `bytes1`.

 ### 143. Solidity v0.8.0 New Restrictions

-Changes that might cause existing contracts to not compile anymore

 - Explicit conversions from negative literals and literals larger than `type(uint160).max` to `address` are disallowed.
 - Explicit conversions between literals and an integer type `T` are only allowed if the literal lies between `type(T).min` and `type(T).max`.
 In particular, replace usages of `uint(-1)` with `type(uint).max`.